peterskeide/htmlwriter/README.markdown

 Shortcut methods
 ----------------

-The HtmlBuffer has some "shortcut" methods to make it simpler to define attributes and text/raw text.
+The HtmlBuffer has some methods to make it simpler to define attributes and text/raw text.
 Assuming the HtmlBuffer variable is named `b`:

     b.Div(b.Attrs("id=%s, class=test widget", id), func() {
-        b.Button_(b.Attrs("type=button"), b.TextF("Click me!"))
+        b.Button(b.Attrs("type=button"), b.TextF("Click me!"))
     })

 Available shortcut methods are:

-* `func (b *HtmlBuffer) TextF(text string) func()                                // For writing text`
+* `func (b *HtmlBuffer) TextF(text string) func()`                                // For writing text
-* `func (b *HtmlBuffer) RawTextF(text string) func()                             // For writing unescaped text`
+* `func (b *HtmlBuffer) RawTextF(text string) func()`                             // For writing unescaped text
-* `func (b *HtmlBuffer) Attrs(formatStringAttrs string, a ...interface{}) Attrs  // For intializing htmlbuffer.Attrs with attribute values`
+* `func (b *HtmlBuffer) Attrs(formatStringAttrs string, a ...interface{}) Attrs`  // For intializing htmlbuffer.Attrs with attribute values

 The `Attrs` method expects a string with a comma separated list of attributes, where the attribute name and value is separated by `=`.
 Example:

     b.Attrs("id=content, class=first second")

-For marker attributes such as `checked`, just use the name of the attribute without a value (and without `=`)
+For marker attributes such as `checked`, just use the name of the attribute without a value (and without `=`).

+The attributes string can contain format verbs as defined in the [fmt package](http://golang.org/pkg/fmt/ "fmt package documentation").

 Input methods
 -------------

-For every input type there are two methods.
-Using input type `email` as an example:
+For every input type there are two methods that let you write an input element of that type to the buffer without explicitly declaring the type attribute.
+Using type `email` as an example:

 * `func (b *HtmlBuffer) EmailInput(attrs htmlbuffer.Attrs)`
 * `func (b *HtmlBuffer) EmailInput_()`

-These methods let you write input elements of any type without explicitly declaring the type by passing it as an attribute.
-All input methods name are of the form capitalized input type name + "Input", with the sole exception of datetime-local, which has the name `DatetimeLocalInput` and `DatetimeLocalInput_`

 Non-standard elements
 ---------------------

 The HtmlBuffer exposes two lower level methods for writing elements.
-These can be used to write elements that are not part of the HTML spec.
-They can be useful if you e.g. are developing web applications with AngularJS and use directives.
+These can be used to write elements that are not part of the HTML spec, such as AngularJS directives.

 The methods are: